THE GRAND CHALLENGE CUP

 THE PRINCESS GRACE CHALLENGE CUP

-In 2003 this event became known as THE PRINCESS GRACE CHALLENGE CUP in memory of Princess Grace of Monaco.
-Her brother, Jack Kelly Junior had won the Diamond Challenge Sculls in 1947 and in 1949.
+In 2003 the Stewards received approval from the Palace of Monaco for this event to be called THE PRINCESS GRACE CHALLENGE CUP in memory of Her Serene Highness.
+Her brother, Jack Kelly Junior, had won The Diamond Challenge Sculls in 1947 and in 1949.

 THE PRINCE OF WALES CHALLENGE CUP